Reactive-Network/documentation/docs/education/module-1/how-events-work.md

 When a smart contract emits an event, the event data is stored in the transaction's logs.
 These logs are attached to the blocks of the blockchain but do not affect the blockchain state directly.
 Instead, they offer a way to record and retrieve information, based on the event's parameters.

 Developers define events in smart contracts using the event keyword, followed by the event name and the data types of the information they want to log.
-To emit an event, the smart contract uses the emit keyword followed by the event name and the data to be logged.
+To emit an event, the smart contract uses the `emit` keyword followed by the event name and the data to be logged.

-## Listening for Events

 External applications, like dApps or backend services, can listen for these events.
 By specifying the event signature and, optionally, filtering parameters, these applications can subscribe to real-time updates whenever the event is emitted.
 This mechanism is pivotal for creating responsive and interactive blockchain applications.